 - Tamarind substitute: Use an equal amount of lemon juice or 1 teaspoon of vinegar instead of tamarind.

-- Storing marinated fish: After applying the masala, you can freeze the fish in an airtight container for up to a week.
-Defrost on the kitchen counter before coating with rava and frying.
+- Storing marinated fish: I apply the masala to the fish and freeze it in an airtight container for up to a week.
+Defrost on the kitchen counter, coat with rava, and fry.

 Recipe FAQs